 Unfortunately, that means taking note of even your bad ideas, so they stop blocking up your brain.
 When you let go of bad ideas, you free your creative energy to focus on creating good ideas.

 That's why you should embrace rather than ignore your bad ideas.

 And there's a second reason to pay attention to bad ideas.
 Bad ideas can become good ideas, through a process of iteration.
-As the folks over at the digital magazine WhiteSpaces explain:

 Step 5: Have Nothing Space, Every Day

 If I asked you what Warren Buffett spends his life doing, what would you guess:

 The truth is, Warren Buffett has an almost empty calendar.
 He's a man of many good ideas, because he allows the time and space for them to grow.

 Creative ideas need space to emerge.
 If your work life is constant hustle and bustle, and you want to be more creative, then you need to take your foot off the gas pedal.
 By giving yourself space to relax, you'll allow creative ideas to bubble up inside you.